thorlindberg/thesis/dissertation/7-1 experiment-library.md

 *Extension of types* allows you to inherit the requirements of an existing type, while extending it as a sub-type with an enumeration.
 This is further presented in the syntax proposal.

-In the following I present my intent with TXON, by providing an overview of the library as an object in JavaScript.

 <br>

 **Intended use**